How does analytics tracking work?

 Unique Visitors

 The number of people who visited your site.
 We are privacy-friendly so we don't use cookies and other persistent identifiers.
 If a person visits from multiple devices or on multiple days, they are counted as separate visitors.
-You can learn more about how we count unique visitors.

 Views Per Visit (or Pages / Session)